The Only Anchorage to Seward Driving Guide [and Itinerary!] You’ll Need

 About the Drive

 - Is it Easy to Drive from Anchorage to Seward? – Yes, it’s a very easy drive.
 The most ‘traffic’ you’ll encounter is due to either slower RV’s or construction (which is usually a guarantee in the summer months).

 - How Long is the Drive from Anchorage to Seward? – It’s 130 miles (208km) and according to Google Maps it takes 2 1/2 hours.
 The actual drive time, however, is typically around 3 hours without any stops.
 When you add in breaks, scenic stops, lunch break, etc it ends up being around 4-5 hours or more.

 - Is the Road from Anchorage to Seward Paved? – Yes, the entire road is paved (unless there’s construction).
-Currently there’s ongoing construction for 2022 along the Seward Highway, so expect some unpaved spots and rough gravel roads.
+In 2023 there’s quite a bit of construction along Turnagain Arm, and again near Kenai Lake (there’s a pilot car most days).
 Always check with Alaska DOT 511 for up-to-date information.
-Sometimes it’s not recommended or safe for motorcycles to drive these areas.
+Sometimes it’s not recommended or safe for motorcycles to drive in these areas.

 - Are There Gas Stations and Rest Stops between Anchorage and Seward? – The only gas station once you leave Anchorage is in Girdwood, right along the highway.
 Otherwise you’ll need to take a large detour to Hope to fill your tank.
 The Girdwood gas station gets VERY busy in the summer months, so I recommend filling up in Anchorage before you go.